Connect with others who understand.

 2. In PNH, Complement Destroys Red Blood Cells

-Your immune system is an important part of keeping you healthy, but some health conditions are triggered when it recognizes your own cells as foreign invaders.
+Your immune system is an important part of keeping you healthy, but some health conditions are triggered when it recognizes your cells as foreign invaders.
 Normally, your RBCs have proteins on their surface that prevent complement from reacting and attacking them.

 In PNH, the genes that provide the instructions for making and placing the complement regulators on the cell surface are mutated.
 This means that your RBCs no longer have them — as a result, your complement system breaks down your RBCs, known as hemolysis.